10 Top Features That the Ideal Remote Work Tool Should Have

 In addition to this, the tool should also have cloud storage to store all important business files and documents in order to make it easier for employees to access the latest versions of files, whether they are in the office or working from home.

 The tool should be highly secure, reliable, and more importantly, it should follow all the necessary compliances set for your industry.
+Here are more benefits of using cloud computing for working from home.

 2. Project management